 Why Does This Matter?

-Many modern Muslims are probably unfamiliar with the great loss of life this particular fitna caused in the past.
-In 1953, Pakistan was shaken by protests aimed at removing the Qadiani minister, Zafar Allah Khan.
-The protests succeeded, but over ten thousand Pakistanis lost their lives in the process.
-I hope that the few Muslims who have seized upon my mistakes will refrain from reawakening a fitna that has had such frightful consequences in the past.
+I hope that the few Muslims who have seized upon my mistakes will refrain from causing a fitna that can have frightful consequences.
 A hadith says, “Fitna is asleep; may God curse the one who awakens it.”
 The use of fitna as a method for social disruption is increasing in our communities.
 Muslims must be more vigilant about those within and without us who wittingly or unwittingly cause strife and conflict, which increasingly is leading to loss of life and limb.
 The Internet has become the number one source and weapon for this phenomenon, which may herald the introduction of what the Prophet, God’s peace and blessings be upon him, referred to as “the age of fitna.”

 In refutation to those accusing me of disbelief or questioning my faith, I would like to clarify something that is obvious to most people who know me: I am an orthodox Muslim.
 I follow the Maliki school of law; I believe in and accept the creeds of Imam al-Tahawi, Imam al-Ash’ari, and Imam al-Maturidi as all being valid understandings of the Divine in our faith and sources for sound dogmatic theology; and I am also a believer in the agreed-upon path of Imam al-Junaid and of those who are rightly-guided among the Sufis, such as Abu Talib al-Makki, Imam al-Qushayri, Imam al-Ghazali, Sidi Ahmad Zarruq, and countless others.
 I am not a Perennialist and never have been.
 I believe Islam abrogated previous dispensations, as asserted in the major creeds of Islam, but I do agree with Imam al-Ghazali’s position of the possibility of salvation outside of the faith of Islam and am not exclusivist in that manner.
 When I said, “I don’t believe in exclusivist religion” I was referring to that position and was not attributing Divine sanction after the advent of God’s final dispensation, Islam, to any other faith tradition.